VitLife

 Dr Viktoria Eleftheriadou is a dermatologist with a specialist interest in vitiligo and paediatric dermatology.
 She completed her PhD in vitiligo at the Centre of Evidence Based Dermatology, the University of Nottingham.
 She underwent specialist training in Birmingham and Leicester.
 She is the lead author of the British Association of Dermatologists (BAD) clinical guidelines on treatment of vitiligo.
 She produced numerous publications on vitiligo in highly cited, peer-reviewed journals including the British Journal of Dermatology, the Journal of the American Academy of Dermatology and the Lancet.
 Moreover, Viktoria is leading an international initiative on outcomes in vitiligo and presented her research at national and international meetings and conferences.

 Dr Alia Ahmed is a Consultant Dermatologist and Site Clinical Lead for Dermatology at Frimley Health Foundation Trust.
 She is also an Honorary Consultant at Barts Health NHS Trust.
 Dr Ahmed graduated from Barts and the Royal London School of Medicine in 2008 and completed her Dermatology training in London, including a research fellowship in Psychodermatology, becoming a consultant in 2017.
 She also has a BSc in Psychology with Clinical Psychology.
-In addition to her NHS work, Dr Ahmed is an honorary lecturer in Psychodermatology at the University of Hertfordshire.
+In addition to her NHS work, Dr Ahmed is a visiting lecturer in Psychodermatology at the University of Hertfordshire.
 She is active in research and has presented internationally, as well as having several peer-reviewed publications and a research fellowship with the UK Dermatology Clinical Trials Network.
 Dr Ahmed is on the executive committee for Psychodermatology UK, and a spokesperson for the British Skin Foundation, as well as a contributor to the All Party Parliamentary Group on Skin.
 She is a regular contributor to several periodicals and enjoys writing about the link between mind and skin.
 Her specialist interest is in the psychological effects of chronic skin disease, specifically the link between the skin and stress.
 Dr Ahmed is part of the Psychodermatology team based at The Royal London Hospital, where she sees tertiary referrals.
 This clinic is specifically for people whose lives have been severely affected by their dermatological disease.
 Dr Ahmed provides holistic care to her patients, and strongly believes the interaction between the brain, skin and mind is key to achieving healthy skin.

 Daniela Gramaglia is a Medical Device Vigilance Manager with the Chisei Group.
 She has a Masters Degree in Chemical and pharmaceutical technology from the university of Pavia (Italy) with technical final project conducted at Aston University in Birmingham (UK) which concluded with the publication of an article in the International Journal of Pharmaceutics.
 Daniela brings to the panel 15 years of experience in medical device and pharma R&D with skills in the development of medical devices and combination products.
 She is currently involved on supervision and maintenance of the safety profile of medical devices.